bobbyluig/eclipse/README.md

 ##### Test with the following hardware
 - Pololu Mini Maestro 18
 - SparkFun RedBoard
+- Arduino UNO
 - ODROID-C1+
 - ODROID-C2
 - Raspberry Pi 2 Model B
+- Raspberry Pi 3

 ##### Project requires
-- Windows 7+, Linux (tested on Debian, Raspbian and Ubuntu), or OS X (untested but should work).
+- Windows 7+, Linux (tested on Debian Jessie+, Raspiban, and Odrobian), or OS X (untested but should work).
 - CMake 2.8.7 or higher.
 - Python 3.5+ (usage of new async and await syntax).
 - Boost Python (sudo apt-get install libboost-dev-all should be good).